dougmercer/signified/README.md

 Unfortunately, for the time being, our type hints only work with ``pyright``.

-## Read the docs!
+## Ready to learn more?

-Checkout [https://dougmercer.github.io/signified](https://dougmercer.github.io/signified) to find out more.
+Checkout the docs at [https://dougmercer.github.io/signified](https://dougmercer.github.io/signified) or watch [my YouTube video about the library](https://youtu.be/nkuXqx-6Xwc).